Do I Need to Certify my Dog?

 What Identification Does my Dog Need Once s/he is certified?

-Once your dog is certified, s/he needs to be identified as a service or assistance dog with a collar tag that is issued by the BC government.
-Anyone wanting to bar you from an establishment can only ask if your dog is a certified service dog and to ask to see that collar tag.
+Once your dog is certified, s/he will wear the identification provided issued by the certifying body.
+In BC and Alberta, retailers can only ask if your dog is a certified service dog and to ask to see that collar tag/certification.
 Make sure you can produce it at all times in public.
-If the dog is not wearing it or you do not have it, the establishment may choose to prevent access.
+If the dog is not wearing a certification tag or you do not have it, the establishment may choose to prevent access.
 They can also ask for the certification number from the tag and call to verify that your dog is registered with the province.
 If you or your dog create a disturbance, they can ask for your dog's tag number and make a complaint to the Ministry of Justice.

 What about Fakers?